madifz/100-days-of-code/r2-log.md

 ### R2D6 (24/06/2021)
 - Some SQL practice sets on DataCamp
 - Created index.html for vanilla clone of Google search page, no css yet (https://github.com/madifz/google-homepage)

+### R2D7 (25/06/2021)
+- Updated vanilla clone of Google search page with navbar and css; issue with navbar account image unable to align to right (https://github.com/madifz/google-homepage)